 Work more and sell things you do not need.
 Maybe you can get an additional job and build up your earnings.
 You can also get creative about the things you may be able to sell.
 Maybe you have desirable items you can sell at an auction website, or household goods for a tag or garage sale.
 Also, you can consider selling any investments you own.

-Borrow from your retirement funds.
-Research the details of your particular plan.
-Some people get down payment money by withdrawing funds from IRAs or borrowing from their 401(k) programs.
-Be sure you understand the tax ramifications, your obligation for repaying the money, and possible penalties for withdrawing early.
+Borrow money from a retirement plan.
+Research the specifics for your particular plan.
+Some homebuyers get down payment money by withdrawing funds from IRAs or borrowing from 401(k) plans.
+Be sure you know about any penalties, the way this could affect on taxes, and repayment obligation.

-Ask for help from generous members of your family.
-First-time homebuyers somtimes get down payment help from giving family members who are anxious to help get them in their first home.
-Your family members may be pleased at the chance to help you reach the goal of owning your own home.
+Ask for a gift from your family.
+First-time homebuyers are sometimes lucky enough to receive down payment help from giving parents and other family members who are willing to help them get into their own home.
+Your family members may be pleased at the chance to help you reach the milestone of buying your first home.

-The Federal Housing Administration (FHA), which is inside the U.S. Department of Housing and Urban Development (HUD), plays an important part in aiding low and moderate-income families get mortgage loans.
-An office of the United States Department of Housing and Urban Development(HUD), FHA (Federal Housing Administration) assists homebuyers who wish to qualify for home financing.
+The Federal Housing Administration (FHA), which is inside the U.S. Department of Housing and Urban Development (HUD), plays an important role in aiding low and moderate-income families qualify for mortgage loans.
+Part of the U.S. Department of Housing and Urban Development(HUD), FHA (Federal Housing Administration) aids homebuyers in getting mortgages.